Isaiah Berlin (rabbi): Literary activity

 Berlin's had the habit of annotating almost every book he read; mentioning the sources, or noting parallel passages and variant readings.
 Such glosses by Berlin have been published on the following books: the Bible (Pentateuch, Dyhernfurth, 1775; the other books, ib., 1807); the prayer-book, ed.
-Tiḳḳun Shelomoh (ib., 1806); Maimonides' Yad ha-Ḥazaḳah (ib., 1809); Alfasi (Presburg, 1836); the "Ḥinnuk", attributed to Aaron ha-Levi of Barcelona (Vienna, 1827); Malachi b.
-Jacob's methodology, "Yad Malachi" (Berlin, 1825); Elijah b.
-Moses de Vidas' book of morals, "Reshit Ḥokmah" (Dyhernfurth, 1811).
+Tiḳḳun Shelomoh (ib., 1806); Maimonides' Yad ha-Ḥazaḳah (ib., 1809); Alfasi (Presburg, 1836); the Ḥinnuk (Vienna, 1827); Malachi b.
+Jacob's methodology, Yad Malachi (Berlin, 1825); Elijah b.
+Moses de Vidas' book of morals, Reshit Ḥokmah (Dyhernfurth, 1811).

-Although the terse yet clear notes contained in these volumes reveal the immense learning and critical insight of their author, yet Berlin's lasting place of honor among the pioneers of Talmudic criticism rests on the following works, which treat principally of the Talmud: (1) "'Omer ha-Shikḥah" (Forgotten Sheaf), Königsberg, 1860, containing a large number of Halakot on the Talmud not noted by the codifiers; (2) "Oẓar Balum" (Full Treasure), in the edition of Jacob ibn Ḥabib's "'En Ya'aḳob", published at Wilna in 1899, tracing all the Talmudic passages quoted without sources in the different commentaries on the haggadic elements of the Talmud; (3) "Haggahot ha-Shas" (Notes to the Talmud), textual corrections and notes on the origin of parallel passages (Dyhernfurth, 1800, and in nearly all the editions of the Talmud); (4) "Hafla'ah Sheba-'Arakin" (Detached Orders) (part i., Breslau, 1830; part ii., Vienna, 1859), containing, as the title indicates, explanations and glosses on the 'Aruk; (5) "Ḥiddushe ha-Shas", novellæ on the Talmud (Königsberg, 1860, and in several editions of the Talmud); (6) "Minè Targuma" (Dessert Dishes), Breslau, 1831, remarks on the Targum Onkelos (the word "Targuma" signifying both "Targum" and "dessert", equivalent to the Greek τράγημα) and on the Palestinian Targum; (7) "Kashiyot Meyushab" (Difficulties Answered), Königsberg, 1860, treating of the Talmudic passages which end with the word kashia ("it is difficult"), and written by Berlin in fourteen days; (8) "Rishon leẒion" (The First for Zion; Dyhernfurth, 1793; Vienna, 1793, and several times reprinted, the title being a play on, "Zion", and, "index"), a collection of indexes and parallel passages in the Midrash; (9) "She'elat Shalom" (Greeting of Peace), Dyhernfurth, 1786, a commentary on Aḥa of Shubḥa's "She'iltot."
+Although the terse yet clear notes contained in these volumes reveal the immense learning and critical insight of their author, yet Berlin's lasting place of honor among the pioneers of Talmudic criticism rests on the following works, which treat principally of the Talmud: (1) Omer ha-Shikḥah (Forgotten Word), Königsberg, 1860, containing a large number of Halakot on the Talmud not noted by the codifiers; (2) Oẓar Balum (Full Treasure), in the edition of Jacob ibn Ḥabib's 'En Ya'aḳob, published at Wilna in 1899, tracing all the Talmudic passages quoted without sources in the different commentaries on the haggadic elements of the Talmud; (3) Haggahot ha-Shas (Notes to the Talmud), textual corrections and notes on the origin of parallel passages (Dyhernfurth, 1800, and in nearly all the editions of the Talmud); (4) Hafla'ah Sheba-'Arakin (Detached Orders) (part i., Breslau, 1830; part ii., Vienna, 1859), containing, as the title indicates, explanations and glosses on the 'Aruk; (5) Ḥiddushe ha-Shas, novellæ on the Talmud (Königsberg, 1860, and in several editions of the Talmud); (6) Minè Targuma (Dessert Dishes), Breslau, 1831, remarks on the Targum Onkelos (the word "Targuma" signifying both "Targum" and "dessert", equivalent to the Greek τράγημα) and on the Palestinian Targum; (7) Kashiyot Meyushab (Difficulties Answered), Königsberg, 1860, treating of the Talmudic passages which end with the word kashia ("it is difficult"), and written by Berlin in fourteen days; (8) Rishon leẒiyyun (Dyhernfurth, 1793; Vienna, 1793, and several times reprinted, the title being a play on, "Zion", and, "index"), a collection of indexes and parallel passages in the Midrash; (9) She'elat Shalom (Greeting of Peace), Dyhernfurth, 1786, a commentary on Aḥa of Shubḥa's She'iltot.
 Berlin's responsa collection and his commentary on the Tosefta deserve especial mention, though nothing is known of their fate.

 Berlin, was the first—at least among the Germans—who showed an interest in the history of post-Talmudic literature; and it was he, who opened the Kalir question (compare his letter to his brother-in-law, Joseph b.
-Menaḥem Steinhart, in the latter's "Zikron Yosef", No. 15.
+Menaḥem Steinhart, in the latter's Zikron Yosef, No. 15.